MatthewHiggins2017/BIO726P/docs/practicals/pt-2-assembly.md

 !!!
 Task
-      While waiting for spades to run please move on to the [Accessing Apocrita practical](../Apocrita_Access.md).
+      While waiting for Spades to run please see if you can find the additional *UNIX: command line learning material*, uploaded to QMPlus.

-To get an idea of some challenges associated to **_de novo_genome assembly** and the approaches used to overcome them from the following papers:
+To get an idea of some challenges associated with **de novo genome assembly** and the approaches used to overcome them, please review the following papers:

 * [Towards complete and error-free genome assemblies of all vertebrate species.
 (Rhie et al 2021)](https://www.nature.com/articles/s41586-021-03451-0)